PowerShell/PSArm/README.md

 # PSArm

-PSArm is a PowerShell module that provides a PowerShell-embedded domain-specific language (DSL) for Azure Resource Manager (ARM) templates, allowing you to use PowerShell constructs to build ARM templates.
+PSArm is a PowerShell module that provides a domain-specific language (DSL) embedded in PowerShell for Azure Resource Manager (ARM) templates, allowing you to use PowerShell constructs to build ARM templates.